dyreschlock/pocket-extras/README.md

 For almost every JSON file I have in the repo, I've also included the MRA file.
 And, each JSON has the corresponding Presets.

+### Other Jotego Extras

+There are some extra MRA files, other games and hacks floating around out there that create ROMs that work on released Jotego cores.
+Those have been included and are as follows.

+- Dokaben 2 for JTpang
+- Bubble Bobble Ultra for JTbubl (instructions <a href="/jotego-extras/Assets/jtbubl/mra/README.md">here</a>)

 ## Donkey Kong and Radar Scope

 The <b><a href="https://github.com/ericlewis/openFPGA-DonkeyKong">Donkey Kong</a></b> and <b><a href="https://github.com/ericlewis/openFPGA-RadarScope">Radar Scope</a></b> cores were created by Eric Lewis, and he developed them to load a single rom at a time.
 When you select the core, it'll immediately boot into Donkey Kong.
 Modern arcade cores allow you to choose a JSON file for the game you want to play, which allows the core to play multiple games, rather than just one.
 Donkey Kong has many many romhacks, so I made some edits to the `data.json` which allows JSON to be selected.